ChristophSheep/christophreif.github.io/sustain.md

 Sustainable code is software that is made with long term thinking of business.

-What are the attributes of Sustainable code:
+What are the attributes of sustainable code:

 * Flexible
 * Robust